ItsCrowva/lushnabler/Readme.txt

 Heya!
-This is the Canary for Luchnabler 11 branch.
+This is the Exitpass branch.

 The goal here is to do a couple things.

-Make Luchnabler to be more vanilla like.
+Get Lushnabler away from being a 1.18 emulator as features are coming.
 And work on gettings Lushnabler stable and efficient.